By Nava Atlas | On | Comments (0)

 Ann Petry (October 12, 1908 – April 28, 1997) was the first African-American woman to produce a book (The Street) whose sales topped one million.
 Ultimately it would sell a million and a half copies.
-Born Ann Lane and raised in Old Saybrook, Connecticut, she was the daughter of Peter Clark Lane, a pharmacist, and Bertha James Lane, a podiatrist.
+Born Ann Lane, she was raised in Old Saybrook, Connecticut.